geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 Here are some important takeaways:

 * Each top-level feature test function starts by printing a line of output indicating that the test of this feature is starting.
 That makes it easier to see how far testing has gotten and helps pinpoint the location of problems when testing fails.
-* A top-level feature test function can be implemented in terms of multiple functions, each of which tests a different aspect of the feature.
+* A top-level feature test function is typically implemented by calling multiple functions, each of which tests a different aspect of the feature.

 Let's now look at testCropIndexScreen: